 I said in the last post that I would put up some “before” and “after” images that would give people an insight into how much post-processing I do to my photographs, so here we go.
 As with the last post this isn’t a tutorial, but those who have a better than basic understanding of post-processing may get some ideas from this post.
 The “before” images which are unprocessed, as interpreted by “Caputre One”, they are on top and I have listed the key things which I have done with the post-processed "after" photographs.
 Click on each image for a closer view.
-The above images have pretty much been worked on in the same way.

 - Slight cropping and sometimes rotating.